maidsafe-archive/crust/docs/configuration_path.md

 Pro`s:
 - Intermediate layer libraries need not to know anything about networking configuration.
 - Installers can create the config file at appropriate path with desired name and permissions.
-- Tests can override other paths by placing config file in current directory.
+- Tests can override other paths by placing config file in current exe directory.
 - File name format helps in separating config file of different application.

 Cons: